glennjones/microformat-shiv/test/README.md

-Test and Coverage
+Tests and coverage
 -----------------

 Web server for local testing
 ----------------------------
-The project includes a node.js web server to run the test tools locally.
-To run the test server download and install node.js and npm.
-From the command line move the project directory and excute the following commands:
+The project includes a Node.js web server to run the test tools locally.
+To run the test server download and install Node.js and NPM.
+From the command line move the project directory and execute the following commands:

 ```sh
     $ npm install